olohmann/azure-hands-on-labs/labs/04_containers_on_azure/containers_on_azure.md

     The `WORKDIR` instruction in the second line defines the working directory for subsequent instructions and - if this is the last `WORKDIR` in the Dockerfile - for the running container.
 In case the given directory does not yet exist in the file system of the base image, the directory is created by docker.

-    The `COPY` instruction then copies our application package from the so called build context (more on the build context in the next steps) into the container - in this case - using "`.`" - we want to have everything in the *package* folder be copied right into our working directory.
+    The `COPY` instruction then copies our application package from the so called build context (more on this in the next steps) into the container image.
+In this case we use `package` (a path in the build context) on the left side as source and . (a path within the container image starting at the working directory) on the right side as target, which means that we want to copy everything in the *package* folder right into our working directory.

     The `ENTRYPOINT` finally defines what will happen at start time of the container.
 In this case, we want to start the `dotnet` executable with the app's code in "`myapp.dll`" as an argument.
 The entrypoint can be any executable with any arguments.
 The process that is started through the entrypoint defines the lifecycle of the container - the container will stay alive as long as this entry process is alive.